Practical Nursing Admission Requirements:

 To be eligible for graduation, Practical Nursing students must earn a minimum cumulative grade point average of 2.0 in the prescribed PN curriculum.
 In addition, to be eligible for graduation, a minimum grade of an 80% is required in each of the required nursing courses.
-GH 125 and GH 126 must be successfully completed within two attempts with a grade of C- or higher.
-Students who fail to complete GH 125 and/or GH 126 in two attempts will be withdrawn from the ready list and unable to reapply to the practical nursing program until successfully completing both GH 125 and GH 126.
+GH 125 must be successfully completed with a grade of C or higher.

 At GRCC, opportunities exist for graduates of the Practical Nursing program to enter the Associate Degree Nursing program with advanced standing.
-Students interested in following this path should contact the Director of Nursing Programs or view the Nursing Programs Web site (www.grcc.edu/nursing ) for additional information.
+Students interested in following this path should contact the Director of Nursing Programs or view the Nursing Programs website for additional information.